Erasmus Mundus Journalism, Media and Globalisation

 Erasmus Mundus Journalism, Media and Globalisation (EMJ) is open to students who have completed a Bachelor's degree (or equivalent) in a related programme study and have at least three months of journalistic experience.

 EMJ offers a unique educational experience with students studying and living in at least two European countries.
 The first year of the degree is spent with the entire cohort in Denmark at both Aarhus University and the Danish School of Media and Journalism.
-The second year sees students split into smaller groups that move to either Charles University, Prague, Czechia or the University of Amsterdam, The Netherlands.
+The second year sees students split into smaller groups that move to either Charles University, Prague, Czechia, the University of Amsterdam, The Netherlands, or City University of London, United Kingdom.
 In addition, selected students will get the unique opportunity to substitute their second-semester courses in Denmark with courses taken at one of the prestigious universities, such as University of California, Berkley, USA; University of Technology Sydney, Australia; City, University of London, UK and more.

 Our alumni are entering successful and interesting jobs worldwide with many at the top of their profession.
 Many paths are open to them, and they might want to choose different directions at different times in their life.
 We have divided Mundus Journalism's career paths into three overall directions, such as practical journalism, an academic career in journalism and media or NGO's, start-ups and all areas of international work.